Welcome to today's edition of the Rush 24-7 podcast.

 We had a little bit of that before the end of the program yesterday.

-He's had he shut down his website and he's denying that he ever had anything to do with selling visas or green cards as a way of getting people immigrated into the country.
+He shut down his website and he's denying that he ever had anything to do with selling visas or green cards as a way of getting people immigrated into the country.

-So there's never any.
+So never anything.

-In fact, he said I tried, but I failed.
+In fact, he said, I tried, but I failed.

-So what of the premise?
+So what are the premise?

-It looks to standard ordinary everyday political operatives like Trump is imploding.
+It looks to standard, ordinary, everyday political operatives like Trump is imploding.

 It looks like, oh my God, it's a disaster.